Hootie & the Blowfish (album)

 Hootie & the Blowfish is the fourth studio album by American rock band Hootie & the Blowfish, released on March 4, 2003.
 It is their last album under Atlantic Records and their first album to not have a single to reach the top charts.
 The lead singles were "Innocence" and "Space", and the album itself reached no. 46 in the U.S.

 Track listing

+All songs written by Mark Bryan, Dean Felber, Darius Rucker and Jim Sonefeld, except “The Rain Song,” originally performed and written by Continental Drifters.